Practice Employee Appreciation EVERY DAY

-Employee Appreciation Day is a day when Internal Comms and HR teams everywhere are hosting events and activities to recognize and celebrate their employees.
-I’m all for organizations celebrating this day, but it’s important that IC pros don’t turn Employee Appreciation Day into the Hallmark holiday of Internal Comms.
+Employee Appreciation Day is when Internal Comms and HR teams everywhere host events and activities to recognize their employees.
+I’m all for organizations celebrating this day.
+But it’s important that IC pros don’t turn Employee Appreciation Day into the Hallmark holiday of Internal Comms.

 It doesn’t require a large financial investment to implement an employee recognition program.
-You can start simply by asking leaders and managers to say thank you more often or recognize employees for their effort and commitment in a weekly meeting.
+You can start by asking leaders and managers to say thank you more or recognize employees in a weekly meeting.
 The public praise of a job well done can go a long way toward driving employee satisfaction and the overall employee experience.

-Let’s get back to basics and remember how it felt to have someone acknowledge your effort and the results of that positive feeling.
+Let’s get back to basics and remember how it felt to have someone acknowledge your effort.
 So, Instead of just focusing big budgets and dedicating weeks of time preparing for one employee appreciation event, how about putting that time and money toward creating sustainable recognition programs that last year round?
-Instead of creating this swell of positive feelings on just one day, consider creating that feeling across the organization every day for employees.
+Instead of creating this swell of positive feelings on just one day, create that feeling across the organization every day.

 Comments are closed.